Week 3: Genome Analytics

 <name_of_genome>:<value from column 4>-<value from column 5>

-Or for a specific example: genome_a:100-200
+Or for a specific example: genomeA:100-200

 Passing outputs of processes as inputs

 In nearly all bioinformatics pipelines, you will need to take the outputs from one tool and input them into another.
+Last week, you generated a module and process to create a genome index for your chosen genome.

 For most index files in bioinformatics, they will be named the same as the file they are associated with but with an additional extension indicating that it’s an index.
 For our example, we will have two files including the original FASTA file: